State Library railway station: State Library station precinct

-The railway station is located below Swanston Street between La Trobe and Streets in the northern edges of Melbourne's CBD.
-The station will connect with Melbourne Central station via a pedestrian walkway, enabling transfer from other metropolitan lines and will have entrances at the corner of Latrobe/Swanston Street and Franklin/Swanston Street, enabling more convenient access to City Baths and Queen Victoria Market.
-Tram services will be accessible on Swanston and La Trobe Streets.
+The railway station is located below Swanston Street between La Trobe and Franklin Streets in the northern edges of Melbourne's CBD.
+The station has entrances at the corner of Latrobe/Swanston Street and Franklin/Swanston Street, enabling more convenient access to City Baths and Queen Victoria Market, and connects with Melbourne Central station via the La Trobe Street entrance, enabling transfer from other metropolitan lines.
+Tram services are accessible on Swanston and La Trobe Streets.

 Updated precinct designs for State Library were released in 2022, which included the installation of separated bike lanes on Franklin Street.
 In July 2023, plans were released by the City of Melbourne for a redesign of Franklin Street between the northern entrance to State Library and a new public square at the Queen Victoria Market.
-The plans include a narrowing of Franklin Street and the creation of separated bike lanes and 1,250 square metres of linear park, a continuation of the Franklin Street works being delivered by the Metro Tunnel project.
+The plans include a narrowing of Franklin Street and the creation of separated bike lanes and 1250 m2 of linear park, a continuation of the Franklin Street works being delivered by the Metro Tunnel project.